dakonghilaga/legato-charts/README.md

 A local preview of the documentation will be available at http://localhost:3000

+For the API document structure, please refer to `docs/api-reference/openapi.json`

 ## 6. Roadmap
 * Core offerings roadmap
+* Branding
 * API management web app
 * Security: AuthN, AuthZ, 2FA
 * Code coverage